-The aims of the study were firstly to evaluate the outcome of centralisation in head & neck cancer and secondly to create a population-based, comprehensive, longitudinal biomedical resource in people with head and neck cancer.
+The initial aim of the study was to evaluate the outcome of centralisation in head & neck cancer and also to create a population-based, comprehensive, longitudinal biomedical resource in people with head and neck cancer.

 The overall objective of the study was to recruit a clinical cohort of 5,000 people with head & neck cancer and then follow up this cohort.

 - Compare morbidity and mortality outcomes across different centres.

 - Compare quality of life outcomes across different centres.